phellonchen/MindVL/README.md

 If you find MindVL useful for your research and applications, please cite using this BibTeX:
 ```
 @article{chen2025mindvl,
-  title={MindVL: Towards Efficient and Effective Training of Multimodal Large Language Models on Ascend NPUs },
+  title={MindVL: Towards Efficient and Effective Training of Multimodal Large Language Models on Ascend NPUs},
   author={Chen, Feilong and Liu, Yijiang and Huang, Yi and Wang, Hao and Tian, Miren and Yu, Ya-Qi and Liao, Minghui and Wu, Jihao},
   journal={arXiv preprint arXiv:2509.11662},
   year={2025}